httpwg/wg-materials/ietf103/minutes.md

 Mark: In the HTTP community, the most common terminology is "Header" and reaching that community means using those terms.
 Does anyone disagree?

-Martin Thompson: We have a lot of docs that already call them header feield.s People call them headers and it's just annoying typing "field".
+Martin Thompson: We have a lot of docs that already call them header fields.
+People call them headers and it's just annoying typing "field".

 Mike: The easiest thing is consistency.
 We can note that we colloquially call them headers.